Charles-Thomson/MLApplication_Backend_Prototype_0.2/README.md

-New Iteration of the ANN Standalone Application
+New Iteration of the MLApplication backend
 Python

 Resolves project structure issues and implements Django framework elements.